patricklangx/neuland/scopetree/readme.md

 # scopetree

-Script to generate a vertical tree structure of scope exported from burp suite.
+Script to generate a vertical tree structure of scope exported from BurpSuite.
 Helps to visualize the scope.

 ## Usage